pnnl/GenrAItOR/paper/paper.md

 # Example Implementation

-The process is encapsulated in a Python package with a command line interface.
+The process is encapsulated in a Python package with a command-line interface.
 Our first step is to retrieve context in the form of article abstracts and information about protein-protein interactions and associated pathways, starting with a list of protein identifiers (accession numbers) in `data/examples/uniprots.txt`:

 ```bash
 python -m genraitor data:context \